Visit San Francisco's oldest building, an authenic Spanish-era adobe from the 1700s.

 10. Explore other nearby attractions at the Presidio.

 The Presidio Officers Club is located at the Main Post at the Presidio, the heart of the Presidio's cultural activities.
-It's within walking distance of other must-see attractions, like the Presidio Visitor Center, Walt Disney Family Museum, and walking trails.
+It's also within walking distance of other must-see attractions, like the Presidio Visitor Center, Walt Disney Family Museum, and walking trails.
 You can also stay nearby, at the Inn at the Presidio.

 Know before you go